helsingborg-stad/helsingborg-io-sls-api/services/search-api/README.md

-# HELSINGBORG IO SLS BOOKING SERVICE
+# HELSINGBORG IO SLS SEARCH SERVICE

 ## Purpose

-The Booking Service purpose is to manage Outlook calendar bookings against Datatorget service.
+The Search Service's purpose is to search through data related to an attendee's bookings and return information related to available time slots in the attendee's calendar.

 ## Description

-The Booking Service is a RESTful API that allows users to create, delete, update or get an Outlook calendar booking with requests done to Datatorget API.
+The Search Service is an API that includes functions for searching through the calendar of an attendee and finding bookings and appropriate time slots for bookings of a specified length.

 ## Getting started